Code-Institute-Submissions/reaction-game/README.md

 - [Pineberry](https://www.pineberry.com/analysverktyg/resultat/Vw8vYZpv4xY_/) online SEO tester

 ### Known bugs
 - Main image on landing page is on some screen sizes causing an overflow.
-When the game is in play the image is not showing and therefor do not have an effect on the game itself.
+When the game is in play the image is hidden and therefor do not have an effect on the game itself.
-- Target items is in some positions overflowing with causes the page to jump.
-This is due to incorrect sizing of viewport by Domrect and getBoundingClientRect in main.js.
-Ongoing process.
+- Target items is in some positions overflowing which causes the page to jump.
+This is due to incorrect sizing of viewport by DomRect and getBoundingClientRect in main.js.
+Improved performance by deleting 'wildcard' (margin and padding set to 0) in stylesheet css.
+Although bug still remains.
+- Older versions of Safari have a bug when scaling with percentages and rem units in desktop view causing the start- and restart button to oversize and an excessive border-radius.
+Cause of action would be to change units to px.
+Added Media Query to override certain webkits for Safari, IE and Edge.

 ---
 ## Deployment